gradle/gradle/design-docs/jdk9-support.md

 - because downstream dependencies are not recompiled when the API signature doesn't change
 - because it is done independently of the fact a component declares an API or not

-## Story: Dependencies report shows compile time dependency graph of a Java library

-- Dependency report shows all JVM components for the project, and the resolved compile time graphs for each variant.

 ## Backlog

 - Validate dependencies of API classes at build time to verify all API dependencies are exported.